RMWinslow/posts/numbers/quinary.md

 Actually, let's just swap out all the consonants.

 <aside>
-If we swap out all the consonants then the two numeral systems are unambiguously distinguishable, as least for the integers.
+If we swap out all the consonants then the two numeral systems avoid cross-ambiguity, as least for the integers.
 The quinary and senary systems write numbers 0-4 the same way.
+(That's fine.
+Most numeral systems write 1 the same way.)
 The number 5 is written `y` in the senary version, and `ka` in the quinary, which are unambiguous.
 And for any integer ≥ 6, each representation contains at least one consonant.
 </aside>